keras-team/autokeras/docs/templates/tutorial/image_classification.md

 We also support using [tf.data.Dataset]( https://www.tensorflow.org/api_docs/python/tf/data/Dataset?version=stable) format for the training data.
 In this case, the images would have to be 3-dimentional.
-The labels have to be one-hot encoded.
-So you can wrap the prepared reshaped and one-hot encoded data above into tensorflow Dataset as follows.
+The labels have to be one-hot encoded for multi-class classification to be wrapped into tensorflow Dataset.

 ```python
 import tensorflow as tf